Influencer (film): Release

 Influencer had its world premiere on October 16, 2022 at the Brooklyn Horror Film Festival.
-The film went on to screen at other film festivals and was picked up by the streaming service Shudder, which released the movie as one of its Shudder Originals on May 26, 2023.
+The film went on to screen at other film festivals and was picked up in February 2023 for North and Latin America, the U.K., Ireland, Australia, New Zealand, Spain and Portugal by the streaming service Shudder, which released the movie on May 26, 2023.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 6 critics, indicating "generally favorable" reviews.

 Brandon Yu of The New York Times wrote, "Harder has made good and entertaining use of a premise that could have become a simple gimmick, and Naud and Saper prove strong leads as their characters try to read each other between the likes."
 Phil Hoad of The Guardian gave the film 3/5 stars, calling it a "smartly arranged thriller" and writing, "Harder and co-writer Tesh Guttikonda don't delve beneath the skin of their characters enough to fully flesh out their critique and bring Influencer into full psychological thriller territory...
 But the four-part shuffle keeps it lively, and Naud is an imposing black hole."
 Noel Murray of the Los Angeles Times said the film "has the same kind of crafty plot as a Patricia Highsmith novel, taking audiences so deep inside the machinations of not-so-nice people that we're left wondering where our sympathies should lie."

 Sequel

 A sequel titled Influencers premiered at the 29th Fantasia International Film Festival in July 2025.
 Cassandra Naud reprised her role from the first film.
-The film will be released on Shudder on December 12, 2025.
+The film was released on Shudder on December 12, 2025.